al3xandr3/al3xandr3.github.io/_posts/2013-06-20-data-presenting-techniques.md

 ## Reports

+The report should be optimized for the problem at hand and updated if needed during the project to highlight problems and new findings as the project develops (agile).
+There is no single report view that is ideal for every kind of data analysis chalenge.

 - Minimum possible to "report" the situation, remove what not absolutely needed.
 - 1st thing to show in left, top corner is the key info, normally a table with summary: metric (or KPI), last Day, prev.
 Day, %Change, Trend.
 Others if needed.
-	- then on the right of that, or bellow or in other tabs should be possible to do further drill-down and go into further details.
+	- then on the right of that, or bellow, or in other tabs should be possible to do further drill-down and go into further details.
 - Red, green (and) yellow typically translate into good/bad/so-so, avoid using them to represent information that is neither.
 Go instead of neutral, like gray.
 	- Do use red green, when presenting results, like day change and month change, color red is lower, color green if higher.
 - Diagrams: